O Antiphons: Come, Redeemer, Come!

 A curiosity of the "O Antiphons" is that the first letters of the antiphons' titles in reverse order (i.e., from last to first), Emmanuel, Rex, Oriens, Clavis, Radix, Adonai, Sapientia, spells "ERO CRAS".
 This is a Latin acrostic (or word puzzle) that means "Tomorrow, I will come" in reference to the awaited advent of the Messiah on December 25.

-In order to offer a better appreciation of this special Advent preparation for Christmas, below are videos featuring the chanting of each “O Antiphon”, complete with the day on which it is sung, the Gregorian notation and Latin wording with the text of its English translation following.
+In order to offer a better appreciation of this special Advent preparation for Christmas, we have offered in the side bar videos featuring the chanting of each “O Antiphon”, complete with the day on which it is sung, the Gregorian notation and Latin wording with the text of its English translation following.

 O Wisdom, coming forth from the mouth of the Most High, reaching from one end to the other, mightily and sweetly ordering all things: Come and teach us the way of prudence.